executablebooks/MyST-Parser/docs/api/parsers.md

 ```
 <!-- #endregion -->

 ## The Token Stream

-The text is parsed to a flat token stream:
+When you parse markdown with the MyST Parser, the result is a flat stream of **Tokens**.
+These are abstract representations of each type of syntax that the parser has detected.

+For example, below we'll show the token stream for some simple markdown:

 ```python
 from myst_parser.main import to_tokens